 2. Mess about on the river

-Hire a punt at Magdalen Bridge, they give out small oars which my son used to “row”.
+Hire a punt at, they give out small oars which my son used to “row”.
 The water is shallow and a small circuit takes around an hour.
 Ducks popped their heads right into out boat looking for picnic scraps.

 The perfect place to see inside an Egyptian casket and view the MRI scan of an actual Egyptian Mummy is the Ashmoleam museum.
 A classic museum with a welcoming feel.
 It cover almost thousands of years of history from neolithic remains to ancient Greek statues.
 Collect children’s trail sheets and clipboards from the information desk near the entrance.
 Free entry.
 There is a good cafe in the basement and dinning on the roof.

 Oxford Botanic Garden is compact and perfectly formed.
 Push-chair friendly and a great size of little legs.
 My 7-year-old particularly loved the hot houses, lush hanging tropical plants, huge prickly cacti, the insect-eating plants were his very favourite.

 From the vaults to the tower explore, the past brought to life by historically attired guides.

 6. Ice Cream Stop